max813709/UiPath-Projects/README.md

 Uses UIPath Web Scraping and UI Explorer to enter customer identifying information into the required fields on the Pega Website.
 Submits orders and calculates order totals and subtotals on an excel spreadsheet.
 Emails excel expense reports including order totals, items purchased and service fees.
-Emails the user a profit report detailing the accumulation of service fees for everey customer.
+Emails the user a profit report detailing the accumulation of service fees for every simulated customer.

 <strong>Getting Started</strong>

-Set up a SQL database containing all of the customer orders
+Set up a SQL database containing all of the simulated customer orders

 ![]()<img width="723" alt="image" src="https://user-images.githubusercontent.com/104387212/174142399-2b04dd51-7e14-4e78-aa12-be581b698770.png">

 Scrape shopping order items from the database and using UI Attended Automation order from the Pega website.

-Proceed to scrape from the SQL database containing all of the customer information.
+Proceed to scrape from the SQL database containing all of the simulated customer information.

 ![]()<img width="568" alt="image" src="https://user-images.githubusercontent.com/104387212/174142675-bbfc06bd-1685-4c81-9958-5623457c679a.png">

-Using UI Attended Automation enter the customer information into the Pega website.
+Using UI Attended Automation enter the simulatedcustomer information into the Pega website.

-Purchase orders and using UI Automation and Excel Automation Write the Purchase orders onto an Excel file.
+Purchase orders and using UI Automation and Excel Automation Write the purchase orders onto an Excel file.

 Write a profit report using email automation and excel automation to include the items purchased, the subtotal, the service fee and the purchase total for the entire order for each customer.

-Write a profit report for all customers that is automated to be emailed to the user.
+Write a profit report for all simulated customers that is automated to be emailed to the user.

 <strong>Contributors</strong>